A derived equivalence between cluster equivalent algebras: Categories associated to a word as generalized cluster categories

 \subsection{Main result}

-From now on we assume that $w=c^{(m)}\ldots c^{(1)}c^{(0)}$ is a co-$c$-sortable word.
-Combining Theorems \ref{art} and \ref{airt}, we get two algebras $A$ and $\Gamma$ of global dimension $\leq 2$, with the following diagram
+From now on we assume that $\ww=c^{(m)}\ldots c^{(1)}c^{(0)}$ is a co-$c$-sortable word.
+Combining Theorems \ref{art} and \ref{airt2}, we get two algebras $A$ and $\Gamma$ of global dimension $\leq 2$, with the following diagram

 As we have seen in the first section, we do not automatically get a derived equivalence between $A$ and $\Gamma$.
 The aim of this paper is to prove that there is an equivalence in this case and that this derived equivalence is given by a tilting module which is easy to describe.
-More precisely we will show the following.
+More precisely we will show the following in the next two sections.